Crash105/CODSOFT/NumberGuesser.md

   - The Formula for your Score: (4 * number of rounds) + (2 * number of attempts)

 ### Game Ending Conditions
--
-- Player completes or fails all 3 rounds
 - Message "You are out of rounds" displays when no rounds remain

 ## Example Gameplay